 finding causes, improved treatments, and, one day, a cure, for PD.
 Because the role of the environment in PD deserves additional

-from the NINDS PD2014 and collaborative NIEHS-NINDS conferences will help catalyze the advances in Parkinson’s research at
+that result from the NINDS PD2014 and collaborative NIEHS-NINDS conferences will help catalyze the advances in Parkinson’s

 Implementation of Recommendations

 - Notice of Intent to Publish a Funding Opportunity Announcement for NINDS Morris K. Udall Centers of Excellence for Parkinson's

 Disease Research (P50) First Estimated Application Due Date: January 2015.
 Contact: Beth-Anne Sieber, PhD.

 - Request to Access Parkinson's Disease Related-Biospecimens (X01) PAR-14-340.
 Applications to this X01 have rolling submission.
 For the May 2015 Council, the application receipt window is November 13,